 The main reason Australia has such "strange and unusual" animals was its isolation.
 For millions of years the Australian continent was so far away from any other landmass that there was no possibility for new types of animals to get to it.
 So the animals that were already on the continent evolved, in isolation, into animals most suitable for the Australian environment.

-Up until about 250 millions of years ago the world had just one huge super-continent called Pangaea.
+About 250 millions of years ago the world had just one huge super-continent called Pangaea.
 Animals and plants intermixed with each other on this huge single landmass.

-Australia and Antarctica slowly drifted southwards, far away from all the other continents, and became completed isolated from the rest of the world by vast oceans.
-The other continents however stayed relatively close to each other and over time collided or joined parts of the old Laurasia landmass.
+Initially Australia and Antarctica slowly drifted southwards, far away from all the other continents, and became completely isolated from the rest of the world by vast oceans.
+The other continents however stayed relatively close to each other, and over time collided or joined parts of the old Laurasia landmass.
 When these landmasses came together monotremes and marsupials were unable to compete with the more advanced placental mammals and became mostly extinct.
 In Africa and India marsupials became completely extinct.
 When South America joined North America almost all the marsupials there also vanished and were replaced by placental mammals.

 Monotremes first appeared between 145–99 million years ago and are the oldest type of Australian mammals.
-Two out of the five known species of monotremes in the world live in Australia.
-These are the Echidna and Platypus.
+It is not certain if they originated in Australia or elsewhere (a 63 million year old tooth discovered in Argentina belonged to a now extinct platypus).Two out of the five known species of monotremes in the world live in Australia.
+These are the echidna and platypus.